OathWall

 Open the Twitch Developer Console

-Go to dev.twitch.tv/console and log in with your Twitch account.
+Go to dev.twitch.tv/console .
+Note: 2FA must be enabled on your Twitch account.

 2